-"Each piece of their furniture is made in North Carolina by skilled craftsmen and the company offers a range of furniture styles."
+"Each piece of furniture is made in North Carolina by skilled craftsmen, and the company offers a range of furniture styles."

 "Stickley has a long legacy and unbeatable craftsmanship—some pieces become more valuable over time or become collectable items."

-"The brand has showpieces in various stores around the country so you can see their modular designs in person."
+"The brand has showpieces in various stores around the country, so you can see its modular designs in person."

 "All of the pieces from this sustainability-focused company are made to order, so you can customize any and all of the details."